 If you have on-premises connectivity using Cloud VPN or Cloud Interconnect to your VPC network, you can use existing on-premises connections to connect to your VMware Engine private cloud.

-If you're using a shared VPC network in your own project, the allocated IP range and private connection must be created in the host project to allow VM instances in service projects to have connectivity with the environment.
+If you're using a Shared VPC network in your own project, the allocated IP address range and private connection must be created in the host project to allow VM instances in service projects to have connectivity with the environment.

 You can set up private services access independently of VMware Engine private cloud creation.
 You can also create a private connection before or after you create the private cloud that you want to connect your VPC network to.